codeforkjeff/dbt-sqlite/README.md

 another database or data warehouse platform
-- you want others to be able to deploy your data build without the overhead/cost of a full RDBMS or signing up for a data warehouse platform (SQLite is included with python and requires no installation)
+- you want others to be able to deploy your data build without the overhead/cost of a full RDBMS or signing up for a data warehouse platform

 SQLite can be surprisingly fast, despite the query optimizer not being as sophisticated as other databases and data warehouse platforms.
 Tip: materialize